NeoDrags/NeoDrags/README.md

 # Hi there :wave: and thanks for stopping by!
-18 year old weeb who loves coding, watching anime, reading manga and playing minecraft and hates bio :wink:.
+18 year old college student who loves coding, watching f1, reading manga and playing minecraft and hates bio :wink:.
 I'm active again so see more projects coming up
 ___